School Based Prevention Programs

-School-based prevention programs are initiatives implemented into school settings that aim to increase children's academic success and reduce high-risk problem behaviors.
+School-based prevention programs aim to enhance student success by providing school-wide education, skills training, and support.
+These programs focus on developing interpersonal and communication skills, increasing self-awareness, and addressing risk factors that contribute to harmful behaviors.

 Overview

-An estimated 20-40% of youth have a psychiatric disorder, yet up to 80% of those in need do not receive mental health services.
-Preventing mental health problems and promoting healthy behavior among youth has become a critical policy issue.
+Preventing mental health problems and promoting healthy behavior among youth has become a critical policy issue; it is estimated that 50% students will be identified with a mental health disorder by the age of 14.
 The Report of the Surgeon General’s Conference on Children’s Mental Health stated the importance of fostering a solid emotional foundation in children in order to facilitate learning.
 However, children and families face significant barriers to accessing and receiving community-based mental health services.
 As a result, schools have been identified as ideal avenues through which to reach youth.
 Universal prevention programs are offered to the general population, while selective prevention programs are intended for groups identified as at risk for developing a problem.
 This differentiates them from intervention or treatment programs, which are intended for individuals who already have a problem or meet criteria for a disorder.